wmilewski/utils/README.md

 ## iTerm2 key bindings
 A couple of navigation key bindings that are common on MacOS but not by default in iTerm2.

 `key-bindings.itermkeymap` can be imported via Preferences.
-Note that there may be clashes with your existing bindings.
+Note that there may be clashes with your existing bindings - check/import in both `Preferences -> Key Mappings` and `Keys -> Key Bindings`.

  - ⌥+← moves one word to the left
  - ⌥+→ moves one word to the right